 ASL University ►

-American Sign Language: "NO"
+American Sign Language: "no"

 The sign "NO" can use either a polite double motion or a more firm or definite single motion.
-It is also directional in nature--meaning, if I hold my hand off to my right and I point the palm toward myself while doing the sign, it can mean "He told me no." Also see: YES
+It is also directional in nature--meaning, if I hold my hand off to my right and I point the palm toward myself while doing the sign, it can mean "He told me no."

 A firm, solid "no" as in a command.
 Uses one motion.